 Although there are many other such tensions between science and theology, let me mention just one more.
 How do we take seriously the Bible’s vision of new creation (a new heaven and a new earth), including the promise of resurrection and immortality, in relation to biological organisms whose very nature is mortality and decay in the context of a finite universe characterized by entropy, a universe which (as far as we understand scientifically) will gradually cool and die?

 These are just a few prominent places where the truths of science and theology seem to overlap or rub up against each other.
 Indeed, rub up against each other is a bit of an understatement.
 Are we simply to hold these supposedly distinct sets of truths together, without further thought?

-These are some of the questions I plan to explore in the series of blog posts to come.
+These are some of the questions I plan to explore in this series of blog posts.

 Living with Unanswered Questions

 I’m honestly not sure where I will end up in each case.
 It isn’t even clear to me that there are fully satisfying answers to these questions.
 However, I come to these questions trusting that the God of all truth will sustain us in the process of exploration and even deepen our faith through the questioning.